ARY Musik: The Musik Records

-The Musik Records was a Pakistani record label that originated at the same time during the launch of ARY Musik and was active till the early 2010s.
+The Musik Records was a Pakistani record label that originated at the same time as the launch of ARY Musik and was active till the early 2010s.
 It retained ARY Musik's former name, The Musik.
 It was one of the two major record labels in Pakistan that was active till the 2010s with the other being Fire Records.
 Some of the albums the label released include Atif Aslam's Doorie, Haroon's Haroon Ka Nasha, Karavan's Saara Jahan, Aaroh's Raag Neela and Mekaal Hasan Band's Saptak.
 The label had the distribution rights for these albums in Pakistan only.

 Prior to ARY Musik's launch, the record label was referred to as ARY Records.
 Albums released under ARY Records include Faakhir's Aatish and Junoon's Daur-e-Junoon.

 In 2016, the label under the network name ARY Musik released Abrar-Ul-Haq's album Billo Part 2.